Energy-Based Models for Functional Data using Path Measure Tilting

 where $\lbrace \xi_i \rbrace_{i=1}^\infty$ are unit-variance uncorrelated random variables.
-In special case where the process $x(\cdot)$ is Gaussian then the $\xi_i$ are actually independent standard Gaussian random variables, yielding a convenient means of generating realisations of the process, when the eigensystem of the covariance is available.
+In the special case where the process $x(\cdot)$ is Gaussian then the $\xi_i$ are actually independent standard Gaussian random variables, yielding a convenient means of generating realizations of the process, when the eigensystem of the covariance is available.